Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 As mentioned earlier, the bass drum pedal, hi-hat stand, and drum throne are not included upon purchase.
 For the bass drum, use a plastic beater instead of the traditional felt beater to avoid damaging the kick pad’s mesh head.

 Along with the 4-post chrome rack, drum key, clamps, cymbal holders, and tom rods, a double-braced snare stand also comes upon delivery.
-The clamps for the toms are replaceable, but it is advised that you use clamps of the same size, designed for Alesis products.
-In terms of customization, as it comes with 11 pieces of pads, you have limited options for kit expansion.
+The clamps for the toms are replaceable, but it is advised that you use clamps of the same size designed for Alesis products.
+As it comes with 11 pieces of pads, you have limited options for kit expansion in terms of customization.

-However, you can replace any of the given pads with your preferred pads and make them work by properly tweaking and choosing the right trigger type in the kit’s sound module.
+However, you can replace any of the given pads with your preferred pads and make them work by appropriately tweaking and choosing the proper trigger type in the kit’s sound module.

 The dimensions of the drum pads have diameters close to their acoustic counterparts.
-Mounting all the drum and cymbal pads on the rack would roughly take 53 x 35 x 36 inches of space, which is considerably large compared to other standard-sized electronic drums.
+Mounting all the drums and cymbals on the rack would roughly take 53 x 35 x 36 inches of space, considerably larger than other standard-sized electronic kits.

-Hence, if you have limited space, you might want to consider buying an alternative kit since the pads generally have bigger dimensions to replicate an acoustic kit.
+Hence, if you have limited space, you might want to consider buying an alternative electronic drum set since the pads generally have bigger dimensions to replicate an acoustic kit.

 Free Drum lessons from Melodics

-Upon purchasing the Alesis Strike Pro, you are entitled to a free 40-days electronic drum lesson from Melodics, redeemed after registration of your product from Alesis’ website.
-The Melodics is a great app that you can download in any of your devices, offering a more personalized, and effective practice plan that could make you improve your drumming significantly.
+Upon purchasing the Alesis Strike Pro, you are entitled to a free 40-day electronic drum lesson from Melodics, redeemed after registration of your product from Alesis’ website.
+The Melodics is a great app that you can download on any of your devices, offering a more personalized and effective practice plan that could make you improve your drumming significantly.

 Who is this kit best for?

-The electronic drum kit is very versatile and entertaining to use.
+This electronic drum set is very versatile and entertaining to use.
 It would not be a surprise if a beginner would find a home in the Strike Pro’s configuration.
-With a complete user guide upon purchase, 40-days free drum lessons from Melodics, and several drums and cymbal pads to play with, the kit is ideal for inspiring even an amateur drummer to go beyond his/her limitations.
+With a complete user guide upon purchase, 40-day free drum lessons from Melodics, and several drums and cymbals to play with, the kit is ideal for inspiring even an amateur drummer to go beyond his/her limitations.

 While some issues might show up occasionally, there are several videos and forums online that could address most of your problems.
-Whether you are looking for a kit that could make your practice sessions quieter or an investment that could get you started in the drums, the Alesis Strike Pro is a great option for that.
+Whether you are looking for a kit that could make your practice sessions quieter or an investment that could get you started in the drums, the Alesis Strike Pro is an excellent option for that.

 Setting up Strike Pro

-The assembly manual provides all the necessary information that you need to fully set up the electronic kit.
+The assembly manual provides all the necessary information that you need to set up the electronic kit fully.

-Just like how you would set it up in acoustic kits, you just have to mount the hi-hat cymbals on your hi-hat stand, and perform adjustments on the Alesis sound module to make it respond and trigger appropriately.
+Just like how you would set it up in acoustic kits, you have to mount the hi-hat cymbals on your hi-hat stand and perform adjustments on the Alesis sound module to make it respond and trigger appropriately.
 Ensure that you properly seat the hi-hat controller, and there should not be any washer or pad between the controller and the hi-hat.
 This can lead to an unwanted suspension that will cause unexpected hi-hat behavior.

-The cables, hardware, and outlets are all labeled upon delivery, which allows you to easily identify which piece of hardware or pad to pair/connect with.
-The items inside are well packaged with an extra layer of protection to cushion sensitive pieces such as the drum and cymbal pads.
+The cables, hardware, and outlets are all labeled upon delivery, which allows you to quickly identify which piece of hardware or pad to pair/connect with.
+The items inside are packaged with an extra layer of protection to cushion sensitive pieces such as the drum and cymbal pads.

 Alternatives to Alesis Strike Pro

-In case you want to have second options for the same price, the Roland TD17KV is a good investment to make.
+In case you want to have second options for the same price, the Roland TD17KV is an excellent investment to make.
 While the Alesis Strike Pro provides more advanced features and more drum and cymbal pads, the Roland TD17KV stands as a good competitor with its good sound quality and clean natural response.

 Summing it up

 I hope you liked our detailed Alesis strike pro review.
-In conclusion, the Strike Pro electronic drum is great for its sound, 100 drum presets, 1600 multi-sampled instruments, intuitive software editor, and onboard features such as the mixer and sampler.
+In conclusion, the Strike Pro electronic drum is excellent due to its sound, 100 drum presets, 1600 multi-sampled instruments, intuitive software editor, and onboard features such as the mixer and sampler.

-Its sound module is capable of doing several functions, from sound and sensitivity tweaking to connectivity options with other MIDI/USB Devices.
+The Strike module can do several functions, from sound and sensitivity tweaking to connectivity options with other MIDI/USB Devices.

-With its multi-sensor drum pads and multiple-zone cymbal pads, the number of things that you could do with this kit is close enough to the options you have in a real acoustic kit.
+With its multi-sensor drum pads and multiple-zone cymbals, the number of things that you could do with this kit is close enough to the options you have in an actual acoustic set.

-The SDHC slot allows you to expand your kit’s memory and capacity, to customize more kits, monitor audio inputs, and record sound samples, without having to worry about insufficient memory space.
+The SDHC slot allows you to expand your kit’s memory and capacity, customize more kits, monitor audio inputs, and record sound samples without having to worry about insufficient memory space.

-While improvements could still make this kit better, Alesis has achieved a great milestone with its flagship product, the Alesis Strike Pro kit, designed for the most passionate drummers.
+While improvements could make this kit better, Alesis has achieved a significant milestone with this product, the Alesis Strike Pro kit, designed for the most passionate drummers.